adalal80/Gravity/_posts/2016-10-12-IowaLiquorSales.md

 Proportion of liquor types sold in the top 10 cities:
 ![proportion of liquor types](https://github.com/adalal80/adalal80.github.io/blob/master/images/ia_liquortypes.png?raw=true)

+Applying the proportion of liquor types multiplied by the mean of average item per store (164 items) would result in the ideal mix:
 | Liquor Category | Ideal Mix (out of 164) |
 | AMARETTO        | 1                      |
 | BOURBON         | 0                      |